Cosmos World Foundation Model Platform for Physical AI: Post-trained World Foundation Model

 For quantitative results, as a baseline, we followed the same fine-tuning recipe to fine-tune VideoLDM~\citep{Blattmann2023Align} to derive a multi-view world model called VideoLDM-MultiView.
 We use a set of evaluation metrics measuring video generation quality, multi-view consistency, and trajectory following accuracy.
 To evaluate video generation quality, we use 1000 samples to compute the scores.
 For consistency-related metrics, to better understand different models' behaviors under different scenarios, we categorize the ground-truth trajectories into four types: moving forward, turning left, turning right, and others (including static or complex movements).
 For each category, we gathered 200 samples and their corresponding prompts and conditions, totaling 800 samples.
 Below, we provide detailed descriptions of the metrics and the results.

 \textbf{Generation quality.} We utilize Fréchet Inception Distance (FID)~\citep{FID} and Fréchet Video Distance (FVD)~\citep{FVD} to measure the quality of the generated videos relative to the real ones.
 We first calculate a score per view by extracting 16 frames from each video.
 We then report the average score across all views per method.
-As shown in~\cref{tab::av-result}, we find both Cosmos-1.0-Diffusion-7B-Text2World-Sample-MultiView and Cosmos-1.0-Diffusion-7B-Text2World-Sample-MultiView-TrajectoryCond significantly outperform VideoLDM-MultiView on both metrics, demonstrating the superior quality of our pre-trained 7B Diffusion-based WFM over the VideoLDM-MultiView baseline.
+As shown in~\cref{tab::av-result}, we find both Cosmos-Predict1-7B-Text2World-Sample-MultiView and Cosmos-Predict1-7B-Text2World-Sample-MultiView-TrajectoryCond significantly outperform VideoLDM-MultiView on both metrics, demonstrating the superior quality of our pre-trained 7B Diffusion-based WFM over the VideoLDM-MultiView baseline.

 \textbf{Multi-view consistency.} We use an extended version of the Sampson error~\citep{sampson1982fitting,hartley2003multiple} formulated in \cref{sec::eval_3d_consistency} to quantify the geometry consistency of the generated multi-view videos.
 As the ground-truth videos in our RDS dataset share similar fisheye camera intrinsic parameters, we use the median calibration to undistort the keypoints to a regular pinhole camera with a uniform size of $960 \times 540$ and 120 degrees of horizontal FoV.
 Under this setting, two metrics are computed for the generated multi-view video: \begin{enumerate} \item \emph{Temporal Sampson Error (\textbf{TSE})} measures whether the content generated for each camera is consistent over time.
 It is the median Sampson error of adjacent frames for each of the views. \item \emph{Cross-view Sampson Error (\textbf{CSE})} measures whether multi-view consistency is preserved over time.
 It is the Sampson error across different generated views averaged in time.
 The fundamental matrix used in CSE is estimated using the keypoints accumulated across all temporal frames. \end{enumerate}